aurorascharff/next15-account-selector/STEPS.md

 # DEMO STEPS

-## Starting point
+## Setup

 - What you're looking at is an project dashboard demo app with an account selector.
 This is based on a real feature I built for my current project, the inspiration behind this talk.
-- Let’s pretend your designer gave this nice custom UI, with a custom account select that didn't exist in your component library.
+- Let’s pretend your designer gave this nice custom UI in Figma, with a custom account select that didn't exist in your component library.
 So you built it yourself.
 And all is well, right?
 Let's try this out.
 - This account select allows me to switch account, get a loading state spinner, a toast, and see the updated dashboard.
 There was a strange interaction there, the loading state was not entirely in sync with the visual update.
 Oh well, let's also try interacting with this dropdown.
 - (My toast is also out of sync, it shows the success message before the dashboard has updated.)
 - The keyboard navigation is incorrectly implemented, trying to use arrows, I have to use tabs when I should be using the arrow keys, does not close moving to next element.
 It does not close on escape click or on click outside.
 The menu popover placement isn't smart and doe not have any smart auto positioning functionality (show with console).